 You, too, can do it yourself!

-You can use the money you save for an extra day traveling, a better hotel to stay in, a special meal to celebrate, or a not-to-be-missed adventure in Europe, or wherever your travels take you.
+And use the money you save for an extra day of traveling, a better hotel to stay in, a special meal to celebrate, or a not-to-be-missed adventure in Europe, wherever your travels take you.

 Please see our other articles with updated information on current passport application procedures: